Expedition kit care

 – Participants should line their rucksacks with a dry bag or thick garden waste bag to protect their kit.
 Lifeventure dry bags are ideal for this.

-Sleeping bats, mats and liners
+Sleeping bags, mats and liners

 – Sleeping bags and liners should be cleaned before storing.